 The Mount Sinai Rehabilitation Center (Rehabilitation Center) is one of several mini-hospitals located within the hospital that focus on caring for patients with similar needs.
-The Rehabilitation Center has 50 acute inpatient rehabilitation beds located in two units: one unit focuses on the needs of individuals with primarily functional disabilities (e.g., spinal cord injury and limb loss) and one unit focuses on the needs of individuals with primarily cognitive disabilities (e.g., traumatic brain injury, stroke, and brain cancer).
-Services are provided to older adolescents and adults.
+The Rehabilitation Center has 40 acute inpatient rehabilitation beds, and serves people with a wide range of disabilities including spinal cord injury, traumatic brain injury, stroke, limb loss, those post surgery for tumors or organ transplant, and those with complex medical histories.
+Services are provided primarily to adults, and occasionally to some older adolescents.
 The Committee on Accreditation of Rehabilitation Facilities (CARF) accredits five rehabilitation inpatient specialty programs: SCI, TBI, Stroke, Amputation, and CHIRP (medically complex).

-The Outpatient Rehabilitation Service provides a full range of rehabilitation interventions for adolescents through geriatrics in a newly renovated outpatient setting.
-The major emphasis of treatment is the rehabilitation of individuals presenting with SCI, BI, limb loss, and musculoskeletal injuries.
+The Outpatient Rehabilitation Service provides a full range of rehabilitation interventions for older adolescents through geriatric patients in a newly renovated outpatient setting.
+The major emphasis of treatment is the rehabilitation of individuals presenting with SCI, TBI, stroke, and limb loss, and musculoskeletal injuries.
 The Outpatient Service currently provides over 100,000 visits per year.